Codeinwp/wp-menu-icons/readme.txt

 = The icon positions don't look right =
 If you're comfortable with editing your theme stylesheet, then you can override the styles from there.
 If you have [Jetpack](http://wordpress.org/plugins/jetpack) installed, you can also use its **Custom CSS** module.
-Otherwise, I recommend you to use the [Simple Custom CSS plugin](http://wordpress.org/plugins/simple-custom-css/).
+Otherwise, I recommend you to use the [Advanced CSS plugin](https://wordpress.org/plugins/advanced-css-editor/).

 = Some font icons are not rendering correctly =
 This is a bug with the font icon itself.
 When the font is updated, this plugin will update its font too.